liangzheng06/MARS-evaluation/README.md

 To run this code, one should follow the three steps below.

-1. Download the dataset.

-2. Download the pre-computed IDE feature.
+1. Download the pre-computed IDE feature: http://pan.baidu.com/s/1mhBrwMG or https://drive.google.com/folderview?id=0B6tjyrV1YrHed3BnZnNaSUs3eEE&usp=sharing.
+Unzip it in the root folder.

-3. Run "test_mars.m".
+2. Run "test_mars.m".